Amazfit Falcon vs Garmin Instinct 3 Solar

 Who should buy each?

-Choose the Garmin Instinct 3 Solar if: you need unlimited battery life for extensive outdoor activities, value a built-in flashlight for night navigation, or want a lighter watch at just 1.83 oz.
+Choose the Garmin Instinct 3 Solar if: you need infinite battery life for long adventures, want a built-in LED flashlight for emergencies, or prioritize ruggedness over display quality.
+(1.83 oz weight, 64 GB storage)

 Conclusion